 Apart from eating beneficial food, it is also essential to recognize the food and drinks that are aggravating your UTI.
 Coffee, soda, spicy food, alcohol and artificial sweetener in some food and drinks can make you feel worse.
 Eat food high in fiber and make healthier choices to feel better throughout the day.
 If you are at work and can’t make yourself a healthy meal choosing a salad over a hot dog could be the right way to go.
 If giving up coffee is not an option, try limiting your consumption to minimal number of cups a day.

 Holding back urine can actually increase your infection as bacteria can multiply inside the urinary tract.
-Heading to the bathroom as soon as you feel the urge can actually be beneficial even when you aren’t suffering from a UTI to help prevent it.
-Avoiding the use of a public bathroom can actually be detrimental to you in the long run, so just go rather than holding it in.
+Heading to the bathroom as soon as you feel the urge can actually be beneficial even when you aren’t suffering from a UTI because answering nature's call can help prevent UTIs.
+Avoiding the use of a public bathroom because your pee-shy can actually be detrimental to you in the long run, so just go rather than holding it in.

 Wearing loose fitting clothes can actually help you prevent UTIs since tight clothes can aid in trapping moisture.
 Even if your new top looks great with a pair of skinny jeans, opt for a loose free flowing skirt or a pair of palazzos instead if you are suffering from a UTI.
-Staying dry is very important and can ensure bacteria goes not grow.
-Invest in a few pieces of loose flowing but professional attire that you can wear to work without looking like a slob or having to explain.
+Staying dry is very important and can ensure bacteria does not grow.
+Invest in a few pieces of loose flowing, but professional, clothing that you can wear to work without looking like a slob or having to explain.

 Drinking plenty of water when you have a UTI certainly seems like the most obvious thing to do, however it is also the most underrated.
 Not only does clean drinking water wash away bad bacteria from your body, it also helps you stay hydrated and recover better.
 Unless your doctor explicitly states you shouldn’t be drinking much water, you should drink up.
 Most experts believe that if you are thirsty it means you are not hydrated enough.